Altamont, Illinois: Education

-In 2021, Altamont CUSD #10 hired a new superintendent for the school district named David Martin.
-Martin lived in Nashville, Tennessee and has an extensive education and professional and military background.
-The town caused backlash because Martin is gay and ultimately pushed him to resign before he had even started.

 Infrastructure

 Transportation

 Altamont is served by Interstate 70, U.S. Route 40, and Illinois Route 128, all of which pass through the city limits.
 What is now U.S. Route 40 was once known as the National Road.

 Amtrak service to Chicago and New Orleans and all points in between can be accessed in Effingham, 12 mi to the east.

 Community

 Altamont Lions Club has been active since 1938.
 The Lions operate the youth basketball and soccer programs, have an annual fishing rodeo, sponsor a golf tournament, participate in Lions International Candy Day each fall, sponsor local youth for trips abroad and within the U.S., and contribute toward Ballard Nature Center and local parks.

-The Altamont Garden Club has planted and cared for many areas around town, as well as pays for and waters over thirty hanging baskets of flowers throughout downtown the spring & summer months.
+The Altamont Garden Club has planted and cared for many areas around town, as well as pays for and waters over thirty hanging baskets of flowers throughout downtown the spring and summer months.
 The Garden Club also installed a few dozen lamp posts along the walking path in Schmidt Park.